Biohacking Cognitive Performance: A Systematic Guide to Evidence-Based Brain Optimization

 Layer 1: The foundation (non-negotiable)

 Your brain runs on basic fuel: consistent sleep, real nutrition, and movement.
 These are not glamorous, but they are deterministic.
 Sleep consistency shows the highest evidence density for cognitive improvement among all lifestyle interventions.
-Sleep deprivation impairs attention and processing speed by 25-40% compared to well-rested baselines, even when total sleep hours appear similar on paper [1].
-This is not marginal.
-This is foundational.
+Sleep deprivation produces cognitive deficits that compound night over night: restricting sleep to six hours per night for ten days generates the same impairment as going without sleep entirely for 48 hours, even though people do not feel that impaired [1].
+Consistent sleep is foundational to all other cognitive interventions — not a marginal factor.

 Why sleep is the non-negotiable foundation: